Management (MGT)

 MGT 621 Programming and Producing Practicum (3 credits)

 Focuses on core issues that are shared among all performing arts organizations, both for-profit and nonprofit, that present and produce dance, theatre, opera and music in the US and globally.
 Managers and leaders of performing arts organizations must present or produce artistically rewarding programs that align with their missions and attract, retain and grow audiences, while maintaining sustainable financial support.
-The course explores how effective managers and leaders of performing organizations create sound programming, hire artists, maintain appropriate staffing, run box offices/ticketing, create marketing and public relations campaigns, etc. NOTE: Requires Attendance at the Association of Performing Arts Professionals conference in NYC and attendance at ancillary conference performances.
+The course explores how effective managers and leaders of performing organizations create sound programming, hire artists, maintain appropriate staffing, run box offices/ticketing, create marketing and public relations campaigns, etc. NOTE: Requires Attendance at the Association of Performing Arts Professionals conference, TV/Media conference, film festival and attendance at ancillary conference performances.
+Restrictions/Requirements: Program Director approval required.

 Course Rotation: NYC: Spring